scandium-45/scandium-45.github.io/index.md

 ## My Story
 I am currently a chemistry major at California Polytechnic State University, San Luis Obispo, and I am deeply passionate about organic chemistry and the environment, especically concerning climate change.
+My favorite element is sulfur and my favorite molecule is grapefruit mercaptan (yes, that is actually its name).
 Here's a few things I am interested in or have already done.

 ### Covalent Organic Frameworks
 <img src="https://pubs.rsc.org/image/article/2023/RA/d3ra02202a/d3ra02202a-s1_hi-res.gif" alt="COF-300, an imine-linked covalent organic framework" width="600" height="400">